 Industry Analysis & Industry Trends

 Like most automotive industries, the Used Car Dealers industry felt the impact of the recession and the dramatic slowdown in consumer spending.
 However, the industry has been somewhat recession-resistant due to its in-house financing arrangements.
-Growth in the next five years will be moderate as used car dealers will face increased competition from new car dealers.
+Growth over the five years to 2019 will be moderate, as used car dealers will face increased competition from new car dealers.
 The adoption of "lease here, buy here" financing options will help used car dealers stay competitive and increase profitability, but the effects of new legislation on financing practices will remain uncertain... purchase to read more